Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

         128u8 + 128u8 == 0;
 ```

-- Integer overflow and underflow often occur when user supplied data controls the value of an unsigned integer.
+- Integer _overflow_ and _underflow_ occur when user supplied data **controls the value of an unsigned integer.**
-- The user supplied data either adds to or subtracts beyond the limits of what the variable type can hold, causing it to wrap around.
+- The user supplied data either adds to or subtracts beyond the limits of what the variable type can hold, causing it to **wrap around**.

 Notes:
 - Primitive integer types supported by CPUs are finite approximations to the infinite set of integers known form mathematics
 - and underflow for that matter
 - as in back to a number it understands
+- u8 holds 8 bits and (128+128) mod 256 = 0
 ---

 ## The BatchOverflow exploit: example